 Skip to content

-rConfig V6 Core to V8 Core Upgrade
+Upgrade rConfig V6 Core to V8 Core

-• Root access to your server
+• Root access to the server

-• Git installed and repository initialized
+• Git installed with the repository initialised

-• Database credentials accessible in .env file
+• Database credentials accessible in the .env file

 • Rocky Linux 9.x or higher